Significant Disproportionality Frequently Asked Questions (FAQ)

 When do in-school suspensions count as removals toward a manifestation determination review?

 A manifestation determination review is required when a student’s educational placement is changed because of discipline.
-A change of placement occurs if a student is removed from his or her regular, individualized education program-defined placement for more than 10 consecutive days or for a series of removals that constitute a pattern that totals more than 10 cumulative days in a school year.
+A change of placement occurs if a student is removed from their regular, individualized education program-defined placement for more than 10 consecutive days or for a series of removals that constitute a pattern that totals more than 10 cumulative days in a school year.
 Out-of-school suspensions always count as “removals.”

 1. The student is given the opportunity to continue to participate in the general curriculum;